denwong47/extract_http/README.md

 [parameter_name] itself is a String in Key String format.
 See separate section below.

 ## > locate[] > transform > [parameter_name] > source
-String, in Format String syntax.
-See Format String section below.
+String, in Select String syntax.
+See Select String section below.

 Defines where the information for `[parameter_name]` originates.